PrincetonUniversity/advanced-command-line/07_awk/README.md

  - The main loop is run for each line of input.
  - awk appears to split each line and provide the tokens in $n, where the first token is $1.
- - awk implicitly casts numeric types to numbers
+ - awk implicitly casts numeric text to numbers

 ### EXERCISE
 The `human.chrom.sizes` file has the name and size of all chromosomes in the